 The Next Step

 When phishing makes your people part of the problem, you can make them part of the solution.
-Integrating the human element into your IT security strategy is part of the strongest defense against social engineering, and as part of your cyber-education efforts, you can invest in a Social Engineering Evaluation, a smart and cost-effective add-on to your IT Security Assessment or HIPAA Risk Assessment.
+Integrating the human element into your IT security strategy is part of the strongest defense against social engineering, and as part of your cyber-education efforts, you can invest in a Social Engineering Evaluation, a smart and cost-effective add-on to your IT Security Assessment or HIPAA Security Risk Assessment.

 BAI’s real-world assessment puts your team to the test, using the methods of today’s cyber criminals to raise your organization’s level of security awareness and preparation.
 Along with legitimate tactics and methodologies developed by our seasoned team of in-house experts, we also offer several Enhancement Options: